What hair color highlights can you achieve without using harsh chemicals? Methods like Ombre or Balayage or ‘Grey Blending’.

 I know when I used to color my hair blonde, the time between each color seemed to be getting shorter each time.
 I just had enough in the end, I couldn’t face paying out so much money each time.

 The most recent thing I have seen is ‘Grey Blending’ a way to blend in the grey so that you can go gradually grey more naturally.
 This seems to be a mixture of Balayage and highlighting .
 This gives a much softer look, with light and dark.
-Helping to give us a less high maintenance look.
+Helping to give us a less high maintenance look, A much easier way to cope with greys.
 There are added silver or cool blonde colors to help this all look natural and effortless.

 One thing the lockdown has allowed everyone is to give us time to grow out the colors that we have been using for years.
 Allowing the grey or white to come through naturally.
 There have been some beautiful transitions to a more natural look.